gsasha/voron_plotter_mod/README.md

 ###### Preparing Plotter file:

 Plotter file must include `PLOT_START` as starter command.
+For inkscape, copy the "inkscape/header" and "inkscape/footer" files to the directory where you put the output file.

-Run the gcode through preprocess.py to make it acceptable by klipper.
+Run the gcode through inkscape/preprocess.py to make it acceptable by klipper.

 ###### Running:

 :warning: **!!!!!
 IMPORTANT !!!!!!** To prevent head crash, run the plotter with printer doors open.

 Install the adapter (but not the pen) on the head.
 Run your generated gcode file.

+The head should run the homing sequence and stop in the air.
+Install the pen so that it touches the bed, attach a page to be plotted using masking tape and unpause the printer.

+Enjoy!